PhilChodrow/PIC16A/project.md

 - **Discussion**: The author critically considers what has been learned from the model; where the model might fail; and what this implies about the data.

 You can also steal some good tricks here with `pandas`, `matplotlib`, and `scikit-learn`!

+## Wondering About Data Writing?

+If you're not sure whether you are practicing effective data writing, ask yourself:

+> Could the Week 6 version of me learn how to perform data analysis and machine learning, using my writing as a tutorial?

+If so, you might be writing well about your project!
+If you're still not sure, talk to your group members and then feel free to ask me.